 “Teach me good discernment and knowledge, For I believe in Your commandments.”
 (Psalms 119:66)

 Along with reading the Bible, prayer is paramount in discernment.
-Through it we rightly honor the source of truth by going to God and asking for his help.
-It is his truth we are seeking; it is his guidance we need.
-We can pray that we might grow in our understanding of the Bible and that he might help us see anything that is contrary to it.
+Through it we rightly honor the source of truth by going to God and asking for His help.
+It is His truth we are seeking; it is His guidance we need.
+We can pray that we might grow in our understanding of the Bible and that He might help us see anything that is contrary to it.
 We can also pray for protection against unknowingly assimilating error.
-We can also ask him to give us mental clarity while we listen, that we may spot anything that seems unreasonable or illogical.
+We can also ask Him to give us mental clarity while we listen or read, that we may spot anything that seems unreasonable or illogical.
 It may or may not be a biblical issue, but could be indicative that something is wrong.
 If someone needs to jump through hoops to make their point or takes leaps in logic, their conclusion is probably not sound.
-We can also pray to be honest and loving in our assessment and not give a speaker a pass because we are a fan or become close minded or harshly judgmental because we are already aware or suspect that there are problems.
+We can also pray to be honest and loving in our assessment and not give a speaker or an author a pass because we are a fan or become close minded or harshly judgmental because we are already aware or suspect that there are problems.

 The Nuts and Bolts of Discernment

 Now it is time to break down discernment and look at how to confirm truth and detect error in a message or teaching.
 Discernment has two main components.
 It is both a supernatural and natural occurrence.
-We are completely reliant upon the Lord for this work, but it is also a skill that can be learned.
+We are completely reliant upon the Lord for this work, but it is also a skill that can be learned and improved upon.
 The list below touches on both of these components.
-It contains things that I have found quite helpful in testing teachings both past and present.
-Please apply this to all you sit under.
+It demonstrates how to test Bible teachers and identify and avoid false teachings.
+Please apply this to everyone you sit under both now and in the future.
 I pray it serves you well.

 - I know I mentioned prayer above, but it’s worth repeating.
-It’s important to pray before, during, and even after a message is heard.
+It’s important to pray before, during, and even after a message is heard or read.
 I rely greatly on the Lord to help me see truth and error.
-I don’t want to rely on or be led by my own efforts, I want to be led and instructed by him.
+I don’t want to rely on or be led by my own efforts, I want to be led and instructed by Him.

 - When you sit down to listen or read, have the mindset that you need to be convinced that the teaching is biblically correct.
 If you start out from a place of needing to be convinced of the validity of a teaching, you will be in a much better place to confirm truth and detect error.